What Does the Bible Say About Overeating? (+ How to Walk in Grace!)

 You wonder, “What does the Bible say about overeating?” but you may cringe when you really think about it.
 In this post, I’ll share both the grit and grace of the Bible + overeating and offer tips to help you move past your struggles.

 The first time I went on a diet, I thought I was doing a good thing, not signing up for an Eats in Secret club membership.
-I remember how each diet because more burdensome, feeling more and more like the increasingly tight waistband on my favorite boot cut jeans.
+I remember how each diet became more burdensome, feeling more and more like the increasingly tight waistband on my favorite boot cut jeans.

 I never planned on creating a bad habit that would tie me in knots and leave me feeling like an awful person and a terrible Christian.
 But the grip of binge eating seemed to dig deeper with each attempt I made to try harder.